ccamel/awesome-ccamel/README.md

 - [Agoric/dapp-oracle](https://github.com/Agoric/dapp-oracle) - A generic blockchain oracle implementation
 - [AlbertHernandez/branch-name-action](https://github.com/AlbertHernandez/branch-name-action) - Check if the branch name is following a convention name
-- [AmbireTech/wallet](https://github.com/AmbireTech/wallet) - Ambire Wallet: A full featured self-custodial DeFi wallet superapp focused on UX using account abstraction
+- [AmbireTech/wallet](https://github.com/AmbireTech/wallet) - Ambire Wallet: making self-custody easy and secure for the EVM ecosystem
 - [AshKyd/ui95](https://github.com/AshKyd/ui95) - 🖥 WIP: A preact implementation of Windows 95/98/ME style components and apps.
 See it in action on my personal site at https://ash.ms
 - [BitCannaCommunity/cosmos-faucet](https://github.com/BitCannaCommunity/cosmos-faucet) - Cosmos-faucet is a simple alternative to the tendermint/faucet GoLang script.
 This is an idea adapted for  Bitcanna and can be used for any project using cosmos.
 - [CCOSTAN/Home-AssistantConfig](https://github.com/CCOSTAN/Home-AssistantConfig) - :house: Home Assistant configuration & Documentation for my Smart House.
 Write-ups, videos, part lists, and links throughout.
 Be sure to :star: it.
 Updated FREQUENTLY!